Study at the Department of Peace and Conflict

-With a long record of advocacy and community engagement, the Centre provides students with the opportunity to pursue a new career path and acquire a new skillset in conflict resolution, nonviolence, community mediation and advocacy.
+With a long record of advocacy and community engagement, the Department provides students with the opportunity to pursue a new career path and acquire a new skillset in conflict resolution, nonviolence, community mediation and advocacy.
 Peace and conflict studies bridges conventional fields and disciplines with a holistic approach that integrates knowledge and skills from a range of different disciplines, including international relations, international security, political economy, sociology and social policy, human rights and development studies.
 Students also have the option to customise their degree, complementing the core study areas within Peace and Conflict Studies with elective units of study chosen from other disciplines.

-‘We have a growing global reputation as a centre of excellence in research and we welcome students from across the globe,’ said Deputy Director, Dr Wendy Lambourne, ‘Within our academic program, we emphasise a unique value-explicit, trans-disciplinary approach.
+‘We have a growing global reputation as a Department of excellence in research and we welcome students from across the globe,’ said Deputy Director, Dr Wendy Lambourne, ‘Within our academic program, we emphasise a unique value-explicit, trans-disciplinary approach.
 We encourage you to think critically and contribute meaningfully to local and international peace building, humanitarian aid and development, human rights and social justice.’

 Peace and conflict studies is a truly interdisciplinary field of study which provides students with the knowledge and practical skills for a range of careers associated with conflict resolution, international peace and security, social justice, human rights, and community and international development.
 For example, peace and conflict studies graduates work for the United Nations, international non-government organisations, local community organisations, universities and government departments, and as peacebuilders, community workers, diplomats, academics, conflict resolution practitioners and researchers.